 Related reading: The Unhappiest Cities In America Based On A New Wealth Reality Ratio

-Different Ways Of Life
+Different Ways Of Life In Smart Countries

 In the smartest countries in the world, it is common for adult children to live at home with their parents until they get married and start families.
 Therefore, it is possible a lack of independence due to financial constraints is also keeping happiness down.